sheffieldnlp/deepQuest/docs/source/tutorials.rst

   | ``BATCH_SIZE`` -- typically 50 or 70 for smaller models; set to 5 for doc QE
   | ``MAX_EPOCH`` -- max epochs the code will run (for MTL max quantity of iterations over all the three tasks)
   | ``MAX_IN(OUT)PUT_TEXT_LEN`` -- longer sequences are cut to the specified length
+  | ``MAX_SRC(TRG)_INPUT_TEXT_LEN`` -- longer sequences are cut to the specified length; set this length separately if different for source and MT inputs (for example, for phrase-level QE, when source sentences and MT phrases are given as inputs)
   | ``RELOAD`` = {epoch_number}, combined with ``RELOAD_EPOCH`` = True -- helpful when you want to continue training from a certain epoch, also a good idea to specify the vocabulary as previously pickeled (``PRED_VOCAB``)
   | ``OPTIMIZER`` = {optimizer}, also adjust the learning rate accordingly ``LR``
   | ``EARLY_STOP`` = True  -- activate early stopping with required ``PATIENCE`` = e.g. 5; set the right stop metric e.g. ``STOP_METRIC`` = e.g. 'pearson' (for regression QE tasks: alo 'mae', 'rmse'; for classification tasks: 'precision', 'recall', 'f1')